Luncheon-OS/.github/profile/README.md

 # Luncheon OS
-Hello, and welcome to the luncheonOS project!
+Hello, and welcome to the Luncheon OS project!
 Have a look around!
 ## Repositories
 ### luncheon-os.github.io
 The website for the project.